PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

     [ 0.55  0.45]

-Notice that the value returned is the one from Trial 2 in the example above, immediately prior to the last one run (Trail 3).
-By default, stateful parameters only preserve only one previous value.
+Notice that the value returned is the one from Trial 2 in the example above, immediately prior to the last one run (Trial 3).
+By default, stateful parameters preserve only one previous value.
 However, a parameter can be specified to have a longer `history <Parameter.history>`, in which case `get_previous <Parameter.get_previous>` can be used to access earlier values.
 For example, the following sets output Mechanism's `value <Mechanism_Base.value>` parameter to store up to three previous values::